kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

 ## Online Form Step 1 (Species detail)

-The data upload online form provides a convenient and structured way to enter species population data for the users selected property.
+The data upload online form provides a convenient and structured way to enter species population data for the user's selected property.
 This form is designed to capture detailed information about species populations, including scientific names, counts, survey methods, and more.
 In addition, the form displays an image of the selected property in the top left corner, along with property information.

 ### Species detail